DanielAmes/DanielAmes.github.io/_posts/2024-12-30-bootstrap.md

 But the beauty and simplicity of the bootstrap lies in the fact that we can choose extremely complex functions of the empirical distrbution without adding complications to the bootstrap procedure.

-## Failure Cases

-The bootstrap is not the panacea of inferential statistics that it at first may seem.

 ## Code
 ```R
 library(ggplot2)